Old-Fashioned but Newly Polished

 With these words of encouragement and faith, the unnamed doctor/narrator/occult detective in an 1874 short story titled “A Needle in a Bottle” agrees to investigate the mystery of haunted Thornapple Cottage.
 In some ways, the story is an unremarkable work.
 After all, it features a haunted house, a hidden treasure, a run-of-the-mill love plot, and even the clandestine machinations of a Catholic cleric.
 This last staple of Gothic fiction even feels a bit outdated for 1874 — think Matthew Lewis’s The Monk from 1796 — though there’s a positive spin added here.

 Regardless of its reliance on familiar motifs, “A Needle in a Bottle” is still well worth reading.
-Some its spooky images are impressive and sharply drawn.
+Some of its spooky images are impressive and sharply drawn.
 The architecture of Thornapple Cottage, for instance, is an odd patchwork of styles, the main section described as looking like a jail while one wing appears “Elizabethan” and the other “Arabeseque.”
-Once we’re inside the house, the creepy visuals really jump forth, such as when the doctor follows his patient’s stare to witness this unsettling ghostly manifestation:
+Once we’re inside the house, the creepy visuals really jump forth, such as when the doctor follows his patient’s gaze to witness this unsettling ghostly manifestation:

 Lying upon the floor, in front of a small door in the wainscot, I saw the head, the throat, and a portion of the shoulders of a gray-haired old man.
 There was no body visible, for below the shoulders the form faded into nothingness.
 Around the throat were clinched the fingers of a pair of brawny hands, the arms of which were visible only to the elbows, and at no time could I perceive the slightest trace of the form to which they belonged.

 The description of this strangulation being committed by “amputated” body parts grows far more graphic in the paragraphs that follow.
+This is one of the reasons I judged the work to be strong enough to be included in my anthology Ghostly Clients & Demonic Culprits: The Roots of Occult Detective Fiction.

 What I think will especially please fans of occult detective fiction, though, is how this pre-Flaxman Low and pre-Sherlock Holmes tale blends supernatural- and detective-fiction genres.
 Noted above, the doctor-detective’s previous experience with “supernatural agency” prepares him to approach the case as an actual haunting, not simply a matter of a patient-client suffering from hallucinations.
 His visit to the site confirms he was wise to proceed in this way.
 The doctor then uses some very basic, very worldly detective methods to get to the heart of the haunting.
 In fact, the doctor’s theory about how such things occur might bring Carnacki’s electric pentacle to some readers’ minds.